‘Dancing With The Stars’ Reveals First Dances & Songs As Well As Other Big Changes For Season 29 Debut

 Monica Aldama from Cheer will groove to a Foxtrot to “My Wish” by Rascal Flatts.
 Tiger King star Carole Baskin will dance the Paso Doble to the tune “Eye of the Tiger” by Survivor.
 The Bachelorette star Kaitlyn Bristowe will perform a Cha Cha to “Stupid Love” by Lady Gaga.

 Football legend Vernon Davis will move and groove via a Foxtrot to “All of Me” by John Legend.
-TV and film actress Anne Heche performs a Cha Cha to “Don’t Start Now” by Dua Lipa.
+TV and film actress Anne Heche is set to perform a Cha Cha to “Don’t Start Now” by Dua Lipa.
 Disney Channel actress Skai Jackson will debut a Tango to “Super Bass” by Nicki Minaj.
 One Day at a Time actress Justina Machado will dance the Cha Cha to “Respect” by Aretha Franklin.

 Backstreet Boys singer AJ McLean will debut a Jive to “Blinding Lights” by The Weeknd.
 The Real host Jeannie Mai will whirl in a Salsa to “Tell It to My Heart” by Taylor Dayne.
 TV actor Jesse Metcalfe will cut a rug to the Quickstep to “Part-Time Lover” by Stevie Wonder.
-Nelly will perform a Salsa to his own tune, “Ride Wit Me.”
+Nelly will perform a Salsa to his own tune “Ride Wit Me.”

 Nev Schulman of Catfish will demonstrate a Foxtrot to “The Way You Look Tonight” by Frank Sinatra.
 NBA superstar Charles Oakley will gyrate a Salsa to “In Da Club” by 50 Cent.
 Selling Sunset star Chrishell Stause will dance the Tango to “Raise Your Glass” by Pink and finally, Olympic figure skater and on-air commentator Johnny Weir will get down via a Cha Cha to “Buttons” by The Pussycat Dolls.